Politics of Cyprus: Legislative branch

 The House of Representatives (Βουλή των Αντιπροσώπων; Temsilciler Meclisi) has 59 members elected for a five-year term: 56 Greek Cypriot members chosen by proportional representation and 3 observer members representing the Maronite, Latin Catholic and Armenian minorities.
 24 seats are allocated to the Turkish community, but are currently vacant.

 Political parties

-The Cyprus party political system is basically consisted by the classic four parties, named the "Classic Quartet" of the Cyprus political system traditionally refer to the right-wing Democratic Rally (DISY), the left-wing Progressive Party of Working People (AKEL), the Centrist movement of Democratic Party (DIKO), and the Social-Democratic movement of United Democratic Union of Centre (EDEK).

 Democratic Rally (DISY)

 The centre-right Democratic Rally (DISY) is the largest political party in Cyprus, currently holding 17 of the 56 seats in the House of Representatives.
 Founded on July 4, 1976, by veteran politician Glafcos Clerides, DISY emerged from the split of the right-wing "Eniaion" into two opposing parties: DISY and DIKO.

 DISY is a Christian democratic and liberal-conservative party, often described as the most Atlanticist, pro-NATO and pro-EU party in Cyprus.
 The party is currently led by Annita Demetriou, who also serves as the President of the Cypriot House of Representatives, making her the first woman to hold this office.
 Two former leaders of the party have served as Presidents of Cyprus, Glafcos Clerides (1993–2003) and Nicos Anastasiades (2013–2023).
 DISY is a member of the European People's Party.

 Over the years, internal disagreements, particularly regarding the Cyprus issue, have led to the formation of three splinter parties: the European Party (EvroKo), European Democracy (EvroDi) and Solidarity Movement.
 The current President of Cyprus, Nikos Christodoulides, was previously a member of DISY and served as Government Spokesman (2014–2018) and Minister of Foreign Affairs (2018–2022) under Anastasiades.
 Christodoulides sought DISY's nomination for the 2023 presidential election, but following accusations of undermining his campaign, he resigned from his ministerial role and launched an independent candidacy.